alpersonalwebsite/react/00_0_intro.md

 *Note:* `Babel` is used to transpile `es2015 or ES6` code into syntax that old browsers can interpret.

-Before leaving the `JSX` introductory annex, I should advice you we are going to follow [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)
+Before leaving the `JSX` introductory annex, I should advise you we are going to follow [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react)

 ---